-It is an interesting thought path to pursue, and if it could be done, would enhance the ability of water utilities to make critical upgrades without causing financial issues for consumers or utilities themselves.
+It is an interesting thought path to pursue, and if it could be done, it would enhance the ability of water utilities to make critical upgrades without causing financial issues for consumers or utilities themselves.

 Inframanage.com observes that this issue is part of the challenge of managing water, wastewater, and stormwater networks.

 Municipalities and water utilities have existing networks, permits, infrastructure and customers to supply within the current requirements of legislation, regulation and contractual agreements.

-At the same time a range of new technologies and techniques that are becoming available in the marketplace.
+At the same time, a range of new technologies and techniques are becoming available in the marketplace.
 Can these be integrated into existing systems, and does this make sense?

 By looking at service levels, future demand, risks and managing the asset lifecycle a good picture of what is required can be developed.